StrAE: Autoencoding for Pre-Trained Embeddings using Explicit Structure: Training Data and Hyper-parameters

 \section{Training Data and Hyper-parameters}

-We trained each \strae\ model for 15 epochs (sufficient for convergence) using the Adam optimizer with a learning rate of 0.001 for cross entropy and 0.0001 for contrastive loss, using a batch size of 128.
+We trained each \strae\ (and the tree baselines) model for 15 epochs (sufficient for convergence) using the Adam optimizer with a learning rate of 1e-3 for cross entropy and 1e-4 for contrastive loss, using a batch size of 128.
+We applied dropout of 0.2 on the embeddings and 0.1 on the composition and decomposition functions.
 The temperature hyper-parameter for the contrastive objective was set to 0.2 and the r value 0.1.
 These settings were obtained by a grid search over the values r= 1.0, 0.1, 0.01, batch size = 128, 256, 512, 768, $\tau$ = 0.2, 0.4, 0.6, 0.8 and learning rate 1e-3, 5e-4, and 1e-4.
-The GloVe baseline on our data was trained for 25 epochs at a learning rate of 0.001 and with a window size of 10.
-The Fasttext baseline was trained for 15 epochs with a learning rate of 1e-3, unlike GloVE additional epochs yielded no discernable benefits.
+The Fasttext baseline was trained for 15 epochs with a learning rate of 1e-3, and a window size of 10.
+Self-\strae\ was trained using the same hyperparameters as \strae, except on Wikitext-103 where we lowered the learning rate to 5e-5 and increased $\tau$ to 0.6, and decreased r to 0.0001.
+RoBERTa was trained for 100 epochs, with a 10\% of steps used for warmup, a learning rate of 5e-5 and a linear schedule.
+We used relative key-query positional embeddings.
+The Bi-LSTM was trained for 15 epochs with learning rate 1e-3, batch size 128 and dropout of 0.2 applied to the embeddings and output layer.